apache/struts-site/source/plugins/tiles/index.md

 </tiles-definitions>
 ```

-As from Struts 2.3.28, the plugin automatically loads all Tiles definitions matching the following pattern tiles*.xml - you don't have to specify them via org.apache.tiles.definition.DefinitionsFactory.DEFINITIONS_CONFIG in web.xml, but you can use this option if your application is going to work in restricted servlet environment e.g. Google AppEngine.
-In such case, definitions will be read from provided init-param.
+As from Struts 2.3.28, the plugin automatically loads all Tiles definitions matching the following pattern `tiles*.xml` - you don't have
+to specify them via `org.apache.tiles.definition.DefinitionsFactory.DEFINITIONS_CONFIG` in `web.xml`, but you can use this option if your
+application is going to work in restricted servlet environment e.g. Google AppEngine.
+In such case, definitions will be read from
+the provided init-param.

+> Note: When using a Tomcat WAR versoning mechanism which uses `##` you must specify all the tiles definition directly using
+> the `init-param`, in other case it won't be loaded.
+It's due to limitation of `URL` class.

 ### Accessing Struts attributes

-As from Struts version 2.5.3 it's possible accessing defined values on a `ValueStack` using `S2` prefix when defining an expression in tiles definition, e.g.:
+As from Struts version 2.5.3 it's possible accessing defined values on a `ValueStack` using `S2` prefix when defining an expression
+in tiles definition, e.g.:

 ```xml
 <definition name="home" extends="logged-in">